 Serious health conditions do not include elective cosmetic surgery or preventative physical examinations.
 However, cosmetic treatments could qualify as serious health conditions in cases where unexpected complications result in inpatient hospital care.

-Further, a “qualifying exigency” involving military-related leave includes:
+A “qualifying exigency” involving military-related leave includes:

 - short-notice deployment,